Darkmap/front-quickstart/README.md

 npm install -g front-quickstart
 `

-Go to the new project and then run `front-quickstart` in the terminal, then you got the template.
+Go to the new project directory and run `front-quickstart` in the terminal, then you got the template project.

+## Guide for the Template

 For the purpose of running the project correctly, you should install **babel-cli** by running: